Ubaldo Teofano Stella: Early life and priestly formation

-Priestly Ministry and Missionary Work
+Priestly ministry and missionary work

 On October 28, 1932, he was ordained a priest.
 He was then sent to Piacenza where he became a teacher in a school of the order.
 From 1936 to 1940 he served as a military chaplain.
 Shortly afterwards he left as a missionary for India, where he remained from 1940 to 1946, also spending several years in British concentration camps.
 Returning to Italy he did not stop his vocation to evangelization and left for the Middle East where in 1948 he founded the mission in Kuwait.

 Episcopal ministry

 On June 4, 1955, Pope Pius XII appointed Stella as the Titular Bishop of Antaeopolis and the Apostolic Vicar of Kuwait.
 He received his episcopal consecration on October 3, 1955, in the cathedral of Milan from the Metropolitan Archbishop of Milan, Giovanni Battista Montini.
 Co-consecrators included the Bishop of Lodi, Tarcisio Vincenzo Benedetti, and the Bishop of Trivandrum, Vincent Victor Dereere, both of the Carmelite order.

 Stella began construction of the Cathedral of the Holy Family in the Desert in Kuwait City, blessing its foundation stone in 1957 and consecrating it upon its completion four years later on March 16, 1961.

 From 1962 to 1965, he was one of the conciliar fathers of the Second Vatican Council, taking part in all four sessions.